 Mission statements for convenience stores might look a little different than those of the companies Mr. Kawasaki has led, but the same questions apply.
 For any mission statement to work, it must have impact on both your customers and your employees.
 You can’t reach any long-term goals without making money, and customer loyalty drives profits.
 Your mission should embrace the differentiators that set your store apart from the competition.

 Aside from serving your customers, your mission must also generate buy-in from your staff.
-When employees make a personal connection to your mission, they’re more likely to stick with it.
+When employees are engaged with your mission, they’re more likely to stick with it.
 Help employees understand how your mission impacts them personally, as well as how it affects your customers and your community.
 No one wants to feel like simply a cog in a wheel.
 People naturally want to be a part of something bigger than themselves.
 The right mission will give your employees that opportunity.

 Turning Obstacles into Goals